eclipse-basyx/basyx-website/content/success-stories/03_Sartorius/index.md

 img_source: "© iStock.com/gorodenkoff"
 cover_summary: "In close cooperation with Fraunhofer IESE, Sartorius used Eclipse BaSyx to develop a modern system architecture with asset administration shells that supports the manufacturing of a high number of product variants.
 By using the standard components of Eclipse BaSyx, rapid success was achieved and a modular, versioned and flexible production was developed in an efficient and standardized approach."
 weight: 3
+description: "Leveraging Eclipse BaSyx and Asset Administration Shells for a modular und flexible production"
 ---

 <div class="row">